burtscher/LC-framework/README.md

 See the ./verifiers/ directory for additional available verifiers or the description below.

 These quantizers replace any lost bits with zeros.
-If you prefer those bits be replaced by random data to minimize autocorrelation, use:
+If you prefer those bits be replaced by random data to minimize error autocorrelation, use:

     ./lc input.dat CR "QUANT_ABS_R_f32(0.01)" ".+ .+ R.+|C.+|H.+"